 - Never wash carbon steel blades in the dishwasher!

-- Dry the knife with a cloth, carefully, on both sides of the blade.
+- Dry the knife blade with a cloth, carefully, on both sides.

 - Apply the mineral oil on the blade while spreading it gently with a cloth until it starts gleaming.